About the Asthma and Allergy Foundation of America

 - Programs for patients, caregivers, and health care providers

 - Resources and tools in Spanish

-Centers for Disease Control and Prevention Validation
+Centers for Disease Control and Prevention (CDC) Validation

-- Outdoor and indoor air quality
+- Improving outdoor and indoor air quality

 - Healthy settings in homes, schools and communities

-- Understanding the diseases
+- Understanding allergic and respiratory diseases

 - Developing better treatments

 Managing allergies and asthma can be challenging.
 AAFA’s community work is unparalleled.
 We have a nationwide footprint in local and online communities.